 Print and material studies provide a balanced experience of technical skill building, conceptual development, with some risks and adventure.
 Students will be exposed to diverse disciplines in which will help them in the pursuit of an art career.
 Through the focused studio practice of ceramics and printmaking, students will discover that hard work, passion, adventure, play, and discovery, can lead to a well-rounded art education.

 This course would be an excellent follow up for students looking to add additional breadth to their portfolio.

 We are accepting online applications through May 1.
 View the checklist to make sure you have everything you need for your application.
 Questions?
 Email us at firstname.lastname@example.org or call 216.421.7460.

 A limited number of partial ($250-$1,000) scholarships are offered through the Continuing Education department.
 CIA partners with Graffiti HeART to also provide scholarships.
 Students applying for scholarships should submit their family’s 2017 tax return and a personal statement with their application.
 Award decisions are based on financial need and portfolio strength.

-Matthew Pritchard was born and raised in Ventura County, California, and graduated from California State University Northridge with a BA and a MA in Studio Arts.
-After moving from California he completed his MFA at Syracuse University in Ceramics.
-In the Fall of 2016 Matthew joined Cleveland Institute of Art as the Technical Specialist for the Ceramics Department.
-He has participated in residences across the United States, as well as The Pottery Workshop in Jingdezhen, China.
+Matthew Pritchard was born and raised in Ventura County, California, and graduated from California State University Northridge with a BA and an MA in Studio Arts.
+After moving from California, he completed his MFA at Syracuse University in Ceramics.
+In the fall of 2016, Matthew joined Cleveland Institute of Art as the technical specialist for the Ceramics Department.
+He has participated in residences across the United States, as well as the Pottery Workshop in Jingdezhen, China.
 He has exhibited extensively in Los Angeles and New York.